Reduce Employer NICs: Salary Sacrifice Pensions

 • By

-• Career Pauses: Women are more likely to have gaps in their employment history when they have kids, which slows any path up the career ladder that increases their salary.
+• Career Pauses: Women are more likely to have gaps in their employment history when they have kids, which slows any path up the career ladder and salary increases.

-• Care-Giving: They’re also more likely to be the primary carers of those children, which is challenging and rewarding work – just not the kind that pays and comes with a company pension scheme.
+• Care-Giving: Women are more likely to be primary caregivers for children and ageing relatives, which is challenging and rewarding work – just not the kind that pays and comes with a company pension scheme.
 Career gaps can also happen later in life as women are more likely than men to give up work to look after ageing relatives.

 • Part-Time Work: To fit around that childcare, women are more likely to seek part-time work or in lower-paid sectors.
 Fewer working hours and smaller incomes equal less available funds to contribute to a future nest egg.

-• Longevity: As women live longer than men on average, the amount of retirement years they have to pay for is also likely to be longer.
+• Longer Life Expectancy: As women live longer than men on average, the amount of retirement years they have to pay for is also likely to be longer.

 • Wage Disparity: The gender pay gap, which refers to the difference in average pay between men and women, doesn’t help either.
 According to the Office for National Statistics, the gender pay gap in the UK is currently 15.5%.
 This means that, on average, women earn 85p for every £1 earned by men, meaning it’s more likely that proportionally less money will be invested by women into their pension funds.
 Women’s earnings drop significantly when they have children.
 Research from the Institute for Fiscal Studies found that the gap widens consistently for 12 years after the first child is born, by which point women receive 33% less pay per hour than men:

 There’s no doubt that ingrained gender roles and unequal opportunities make it harder for women to build a pension pot that’ll give them the future they want.
-Businesses need to ensure women are getting paid the same as men and strive for equity for their female staff.
-Men also need to consider the advantages they have and adjust investments for shared futures with partners.
+Addressing the gender pension gap requires a multi-faceted approach:

-But women can take some things into their own hands to tackle the injustice of the gender pension gap too.
+Women can take some things into their own hands to tackle the the gender pension gap too.
 Here’s how.

 • Start Saving Early: Thanks to compound returns (a jargon-y way of saying you earn interest on your interest) even small contributions grow over time.
 To have a pension is to play the long game, so the sooner you start paying into one, the better.